 Welcome to USA Softball of Colorado

-The Colorado Amateur Softball Association (CASA), a volunteer driven, not-for-profit organization the state office is located in Westminster, CO.
+The USA Softball of Colorado Association (USAC), is a volunteer driven, not-for-profit organization.
+Our state office is located in Westminster, CO.
 This association was founded in 1952.
-The Junior Olympic began in 1982 and has developed into the strongest and most progressive nonprofit softball organization in the State.
+The Junior Olympic program began in 1982 and has developed into the strongest and most progressive nonprofit softball organization in the State.
 We are the only path to Olympic Softball!

-Vision: ASA will be the standard of excellence in softball.
-Colorado ASA serves as a guideline for each and every aspect of Softball operations.
-Our objective is to position Colorado ASA as the gold standard of tournaments management, officiating, competition, community and involvement.
+Vision: USA will be the standard of excellence in softball.
+USA Softball of Colorado serves as a guideline for each and every aspect of Softball operations.
+Our objective is to position USA Softball of Colorado as the gold standard of tournaments management, officiating, competition, community program integrity and involvement.

-Mission: The Amateur Softball Association is the National Governing Body of softball in the United States.
+Mission: USA is the National Governing Body of softball in the United States.
 We develop, administer and promote the sport of softball to provide opportunities for participation and the best possible experience for those involved.